scraggo/scraggo.github.io/content/blog/other/questions-to-get-to-know-yourself.md

 ### The process

 1. Answer a _bunch_ of questions.
-Pick and choose which area(s) to spend more time on, or make it a goal to cover it all.
+Pick and choose which area(s) to spend more time on, or make it a goal to cover all the areas.
 2. Reflect on the answers.
 I'll go into detail in the final sections on how to get the most out of your answers.

 **Warning**: Having the support of a mental health professional is recommended, especially for tests that explore emotions, trauma, and other sensitive topics.